larus-breeze/hw_sensor/pcb/README.md

 - Fischer Elektronik TUS 84 39 100
 - Fischer Elektronik TUS 58 39 120
 - Instead of HM-19 ESP32-WROOM-32U with external Antenna for 2.4Ghz / Bluetooth.
 Connected via several UARTs, Could even be used to flash the
 STM32F4 via WIFI! => Connect UART for bootloader flashing.
+Attention: 400mA peak consumption ESP32 in wifi mode
 - No separate 3.3VA regulator
 - CAN2
-- Milled static pressure hose connector
+- Milled static pressure hose connector.
+Idea: Mounting holes 4x in 11.5mm distance square on the edge so that inner hoses are only required for pitot?
 - U.FL for  GNSS
 - Vertical USB-C for GNSS somewhere on PCB: 418K2022Y40000  (safe space on edges)
 - Select RS232 or CAN on RJ45 via solder jumpers!
 Reduce from 4 to two RJ45 Connectors.